-Developer's facilities shall be consistent with the region's bicycle and pedestrian plan, and accommodate existing bicycle paths and crossings, and on-street bicycle facilities.
-Work shall accommodate existing and planned bikeways in the City of Houston Bikeway Network.
-Developer shall coordinate with Governmental Entities to ensure consistency with existing and proposed bicycle facilities.
+Developer's facilities must be consistent with the region's bicycle and pedestrian plan, and accommodate existing bicycle paths and crossings, and on-street bicycle facilities.
+Work must accommodate existing and planned bikeways in the City of Houston Bikeway Network.
+Developer must coordinate with Governmental Entities to ensure consistency with existing and proposed bicycle facilities.

-Developer's facilities shall meet the requirements of the AASHTO Guide for the Development of Bicycle Facilities and shall incorporate the following elements relating to bicycle facilities into the Design:
+Developer's facilities must meet the requirements of the AASHTO Guide for the Development of Bicycle Facilities and must incorporate the following Elements relating to bicycle facilities into the Design: